 Doris Visits Lisbon

-We decided to do a Segway tour of Alfama which was great fun and we covered much more ground than we would have had we been walking.
+Segway Tour.
+We decided to do a Segway tour of Alfama which was good fun and we covered much more ground than we would have had we been walking.
 This was great for easy and fast orientation as we found the map quite difficult to follow and self-discover the town.
-The Segway was so worth it though finding that from the map was not easy either.
+The Segway was so worth it, though finding that from the map was not easy either.
 A good starting place is Commercial square.

 Please share you tips and places you find in the comments below.
 Follow us and subscribe for deals.
 We don’t get them every week but when we do they are good.